Skip to main content

 Laurea, University of Genoa; MA, School of the Art Institute of Chicago

-Paola Morgavi, Professor of Instruction and Director of the Italian Language Program, holds a Laurea in Lettere from University of Genoa, Italy, and an MA in Art Education from the School of the Art Institute of Chicago.
+Paola Morgavi is a Professor of Instruction holding a Laurea in Lettere from the University of Genoa, Italy, and an MA in Art Education from the School of the Art Institute of Chicago.

-She is a member of the Language Proficiency Committee (LPC), of the Language Faculty Development Committee (LFDC), and of the Council on Language Instruction (CLI).
-Also, she collaborates with the Office of Fellowships and serves as a Fulbright Faculty Advisor (FFA).
+She serves on the Language Proficiency Committee (LPC), the Language Faculty Development Committee (LFDC), and the Council on Language Instruction (CLI).
+Additionally, she collaborates with the Office of Fellowships as a Fulbright Faculty Advisor (FFA).

-She has been named to the ASG Honor Roll in 2010-2011, 2011-2012, and 2014-2015.
-In 2014 she was awarded the Premio Dante from the American Association of Teacher of Italian (AATI)- Midwest Chapter, for her service to the Italian language teaching community both at local level and nationwide.
+Morgavi has been recognized for her excellence in teaching, having been named to the ASG Honor Roll for multiple years (2010-2011, 2011-2012, and 2014-2015).
+In 2022, she was nominated for the Arts and Sciences Alumni Teaching Award.
+In 2014, she received the Premio Dante from the American Association of Teacher of Italian (AATI)- Midwest Chapter, in recognition of her contribution to the Italian language teaching community at both local and national levels.